ibm-cloud-docs/security-compliance/tutorials/scan-watson.md

 {: toc-completion-time="30m"}

 As of 16 June 2025, you cannot create new instances in this version of this product.
-All of the functionality is now available in the updated experience of {{site.data.keyword.sysdigsecure_full}}.
+All of the functionality is now available in the updated experience of {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}.
 For more information, see [the transition documentation](/docs/security-compliance?topic=security-compliance-scc-transition).
 {: important}

 As the focal in charge of setting up the compliance posture in an environment that contains your SaaS services, such as Watson Machine Learning, you can use {{site.data.keyword.compliance_full}}.
 This tutorial walks you through scanning your Watson Machine Learning resources against the [AI Security Guardrails 2.0](/docs/security-compliance?topic=security-compliance-ai-security-change-log&interface=ui) profile.